acollierr17/lincoln-bot/INSTRUCTIONS.md

 Hey, all!
 Here are the instructions and rules regarding this code challenge!
 If you have no idea what this challenge is about, please refer to [this video]() on the channel.

+## Rules
+1) You must use a linter that abides by the `.eslintrc` file in this repository as a base.
+Read the [Linting](#linting) section for more information.
+Check out this video for more information on linting
+2) You're expected to have followed the standards that have been shown throughout [the series](https://thenerdcave.us/discordjs) and in general good JavaScript and Node.js practice.
+There's plenty of really good information online (for example, the descriptions of my videos).
+You just have to be resourceful!
+3) When reviewing other pull requests and commenting on code, please be fair and provide constructive criticism.
+Any sort of disrespect or trying to bring another person down is not tolerated
+4) With Rule 3 in mind, you are to be open for contructive critism from myself and other commenters on your pull request.
+We all grow by helping each and being willing to listen

 ## Resources
 Here are some resources that I have mentioned in the video as well as linked in the video's description.
 Make sure to check these out if you're are familiar with Git and GitHub!